ibm-bluemix-mobile-services/bms-clientsdk-android-core/README.md

 The package is supported on Android API level 14 and up (Android 4.0 and up).

 ###Change log

+####2.2.0
+* Added a new initializer for BMSClient that does not require the app route and app guid; the old initializer has now been deprecated and will be removed on the next major version (3.x).
+Note that this initializer has no checked exceptions, unlike the old one.

 ####2.1.0
 * Added MCAAuthorizationManager create methods with tenantId and region parameters, in order to be able to support service keys